 We are reactive when we call out, “Stop,” to our child when we perceive they are in danger or when we in frustration declare,”Right.
 We will not be going to/doing xxx.”
 In contrast, we are proactive when we say, “Five more minutes of playtime and then it is time for your bath,” or when we sing our way through a tidy up time.
 Being proactive, or the creator or causing influence of what happens in our home, is the more positive place to operate from for both ourselves and our children.

 But sometimes we fall into the trap of becoming more reactive then proactive in our interactions with our children.
 We are tired.
 Or distracted.
-Or frustrated and doing and saying the same things that we said half an hour ago or yesterday.
-And the day before that.
-And the one before that as well.
-Or we fall into a pattern of negative interactions as we expect the situation to be as bad as it was yesterday.
+Or frustrated.
+Or we fall into a pattern of negative interactions.
 And this is when we most often begin to feel frustrated, powerless or disillusioned at our parenting ability.
 We question ourselves, “What am I doing wrong?” and our children, “Why do I have the only child who xxx?”

 It is when we find ourselves falling back into a reactive position which is becoming all to familiar and achieving little, that we need to stop, take stock and make a conscious decision to change our reaction, our response, to try something new, and to become more proactive in the situation.